tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 date: 2017-02-16T01:28:20+05:30
 ---

 Rack is a framework for ruby web frameworks.
-If you developed apps in ruby frameworks like rails , hanami , sinatra , you already used rack in your app .
-Almost all ruby webframeworks use rack under the hood , If you are already familar with rack then you can skip next step and goto rewriting part
+If you developed apps in ruby frameworks like rails, hanami, Sinatra, you already used  Rack.
+Almost all ruby web frameworks use rack under the hood, If you are already familiar with rack then you can skip next step and go to re building  part

+## Introduction To Rack

-Rack provides minimalistic api to interact , First let's have a look about rack
+Rack provides minimalistic API to interact, First let's have a look at rack

 A rack app is an object which takes request environment hash and provides array of 3 elements the output, rack object should respond to the method ```call```